 clips into the wiki.

-- One script that create new "tag indexes," which makes it easier to see all the pages tagged with specific labels.
-If I were more clever I could probably tie the scripts together so that whenever I added a new tag that didn't already exist that it would generate the new tag page.
-Except that this wouldn't cover all instances of new tag pages, so it's ok to have separate tag pages.
-This also helps control "tag sprawl," and prevent metadata from getting out of control.
+will create a page in a research clipping section of the wiki with the contents of the clipboard, and the proper notation for tag organization and the date of collection.
+The script then opens the file in the text editor.
+I wish it could capture, more automatically the citation information (author/url) but I think this would require the browser to expose more information than it currently does.
+But it’s pretty good. - One script that create new “tag indexes,” which makes it easier to see all the pages tagged with specific labels.
+If I were more clever I could probably tie the scripts together so that whenever I added a new tag that didn’t already exist that it would generate the new tag page.
+Except that this wouldn’t cover all instances of new tag pages, so it’s ok to have separate tag pages.
+This also helps control “tag sprawl,” and prevent metadata from getting out of control.

 - A set very quick functions that let me append text any text file, as well as a quick command to append lines to the end of a general “inbox” or “codex.txt” file for quick thoughts, notes, todos, and tasks.
 This is outside of the wiki and not a new tool, but it works.

-- Fluid - This is a really nifty program that uses OS X tools to build "programs" built around single, site specific websites.
-Basically this is the ideal bridge between "web apps" and "desktop apps," particularly once Google Gears begins to work with this kind of app [2] amazing things are going to happen.
-Since I'm running the wiki locally, this is moot.
-There are other non-mac options like Mozilla Prisim, though I don't have experience with it.
+- Fluid - This is a really nifty program that uses OS X tools to build “programs” built around single, site specific websites.
+Basically this is the ideal bridge between “web apps” and “desktop apps,” particularly once Google Gears begins to work with this kind of app2 amazing things are going to happen.
+Since I’m running the wiki locally, this is moot.
+There are other non-mac options like Mozilla Prisim, though I don’t have experience with it.
 This makes the wiki more useable and open I think.

 Here’s a file with the relevant scripts and ikiwiki templates that I’m using.
 It’s rough and kludgy, but if people are interested or willing to contribute (feedback, knowhow, etc.), I’d certainly be willing to work on making this more polished and accessible.